Trial Focused. Backed by experience.

 Raul’s son, Mark, grew up hearing vivid stories of car accidents and drug busts.
 He tagged along with his dad as he visited alleged crime scenes around Chicago, taking polaroids to show to witnesses or to use in court at trial.
 The streets and neighborhoods of Chicago, normally boring and mundane to most kids, were colorfully illustrated with the stories he heard from his father, and the ones he only imagined he hadn’t yet heard.

-Since then, Mark has tried many other jury and bench trials for criminal and civil cases.
-He has also handles real estate matters and business matters for clients such as disputes among LLC members, landlord/tenant disputes and RLTO matters, and any related litigation.
+Mark also handles real estate matters and business matters for clients such as LLC filings and disputes among LLC members.